StephanHainthaler/ft_transcendence/assets/INFO/OAuth.md

 This response will then be json formatted and contain amongst others: {.., "login": "myusername", ..}, see: https://docs.github.com/en/rest/users/users?apiVersion=2022-11-28.
 > The email can also be retrieved as follows: https://docs.github.com/en/rest/users/emails?apiVersion=2022-11-28
+>
+> For this the scope variable needs to be set correctly, since it influences the kind of information you are entitled to.
+> More info can be found here: https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/scopes-for-oauth-apps

-> The user basically needs to be saved to the database, which is still missing!
+The user basically needs to be saved to the database, which is still missing!
 _____________________________

 After this, the function returns the access_token from GitHub together with the user and the authUserClient: